Maess Anand: Career

 Anand graduated with MFA from Warsaw Academy of Fine Arts, Poland in 2007 and was recipient of a scholarship at the Escola Superior de Artes e Design in Porto, Portugal.

 Maess Anand has presented work in, among others: The Drawing Center in New York, Wroclaw Contemporary Museum, Kasia Michalski Gallery in Warsaw, The Starak Family Foundation in Warsaw, Kibla in Maribor, Slovenia, Warsaw Austrian Cultural Forum, in conjunction with the Warsaw Autumn Festival, Polish Institute in Budapest, BWA - Municipal Art Gallery of Bydgoszcz Poland and IK Projects in Lima, Peru.

 The artist has been awarded following fellowships: Yaddo in Saratoga Springs, Residency Unlimited in New York, Adam Mickiewicz Institute in Warsaw, LIA Leipziger Baumwollspinnerei in Leipzig,Virginia Center for the Creative Arts in Amherst, Virginia and International Studio & Curatorial Program in New York.

 With Alex Urso, Maess Anand curated Biennale de La Biche; the smallest biennale in the world held on a deserted island near Guadeloupe.
-Biennale de la Biche held in 2017 has been reviewed by The Guardian,Hyperallergic, Ming Pao,Artnet,Art Review, and The Observer.
+Biennale de la Biche held in 2017 has been reviewed by The Guardian,Hyperallergic, Ming Pao,Artnet,Art Review, and Observer.

 Anand's work is held in the permanent collections of BWA - Municipal Art Gallery of Bydgoszcz in Poland and Imago Mundi Collection in Treviso, Italy.